bob-koertge/3dModelDB/README.md

 Copyright © 2025 Bob Koertge

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Polyform Noncommercial- see the LICENSE file for details.

 ## 👤 Author